arista-eosplus/packer-ztpserver/Fedora/README.md

     vmware-iso output will be in this color.
     ==> vmware-iso: Downloading or copying ISO
     vmware-iso: Downloading or copying: http://mirrors.xmission.com/fedora/linux/releases/20/Fedora/x86_64/iso/Fedora-20-x86_64-netinst.iso
-    ==> vmware-iso: Creating virtual machine disk
-    ==> vmware-iso: Building and writing VMX file
-    ==> vmware-iso: Starting HTTP server on port 8608 ==> vmware-iso: Starting virtual machine...
-    ==> vmware-iso: Waiting 2s for boot...
-    ==> vmware-iso: Connecting to VM via VNC
-    ==> vmware-iso: Typing the boot command over VNC...
-    ==> vmware-iso: Waiting for SSH to become available...
     ```
 4. Once the ISO is downloaded, packer brings up a VMWare VM.
 The Anaconda installation will proceed without any user input.
-5. After 10 minutes the OS installation will be complete, the VM will reboot, and you will be presented with a login prompt.
-Resist the urge to log in and tinker - things are still being setup.
+5. After 10 minutes the OS installation will be complete, the VM will reboot, and you will be presented with a login prompt.  **Resist the urge to log in and tinker** - the setup.sh script is about to be kicked off.
-6. Meanwhile, you'll notice the packer builder ```ssh``` into the VM and begin working on updating, installing and configuring new services.
+6. You'll notice the packer builder ```ssh``` into the VM and begin working on updating, installing and configuring new services.

     ```
-    phil:ztpserver phil$ packer build ztps-fedora_20_x86_64.json
-    vmware-iso output will be in this color.
-    ==> vmware-iso: Downloading or copying ISO
-    vmware-iso: Downloading or copying: http://mirrors.xmission.com/fedora/linux/releases/20/Fedora/x86_64/iso/Fedora-20-x86_64-netinst.iso
-    ==> vmware-iso: Creating virtual machine disk
-    ==> vmware-iso: Building and writing VMX file
-    ==> vmware-iso: Starting HTTP server on port 8574 ==> vmware-iso: Starting virtual machine...
-    ==> vmware-iso: Waiting 2s for boot...
-    ==> vmware-iso: Connecting to VM via VNC
-    ==> vmware-iso: Typing the boot command over VNC...
     ==> vmware-iso: Waiting for SSH to become available...
     ==> vmware-iso: Connected to SSH!
     ==> vmware-iso: Uploading the 'linux' VMware Tools